University of Glasgow Student Privacy Notice

 - Electoral registration officers

-- Higher Education Statistics Agency (HESA), including for the purposes of conducting research surveys such as the National Student Survey (NSS) and in the case of graduates, the Graduate Outcomes Survey
+- Higher Education Statistics Agency (HESA), including for the purposes of conducting research surveys such as the National Student Survey (NSS) and in the case of graduates, the destination of Leavers from Higher Education survey

 Automated individual decision making, including profiling